Diopsys NOVA-ERG (Electroretinography Testing)

 Visual Evoked Potential

 Visual Evoked Potential (VEP) measures the nervous impulses traveling from the retina to the visual cortex.
 Light that enters the eye ultimately falls on the retina, a photosensitive nervous tissue at the back of the eye.
-From there, a message is conducted through nervous tissue (e.g. the optic nerve) until it falls on the brain’s occipital lobe, which is actually located on posterior portion of the brain.
+From there, a message is conducted through nervous tissue (e.g. the optic nerve) until it falls on the brain’s occipital lobe, which is actually located on the posterior portion of the brain.
 On this lobe lies the visual cortex, where information that reaches the brain is cognized as vision.
 VEP provides specific information about the electrical impulses conducted through the nervous tissue, including metrics like impulse strength and speed.
 This can provide valuable insight to potential visual problems that was previously unavailable to eye care specialists.

 Zeiss Atlas Topography